The History of Concrete

 - The Grand Coulee Dam: Less than 10 years after the completion of the Hoover Dam, builders created the most massive concrete structure ever built.
-The Grand Coulee Dam in Washington needed 12 million yards of concrete for its completion in 1942.
-Since it needed four times more concrete than the Hoover Dam, builders used a 2-mile-long conveyor belt to transport the material to the build site.
+The Grand Coulee Dam in Washington needed 12 million cubic yards of concrete for its completion in 1942.
+Since it needed four times more concrete than the Hoover Dam, builders used a 2-mile-long conveyor belt to transport the material to the site.
 Builders used the same method they used to construct the Hoover Dam for the Grand Coulee Dam, only on a much larger scale.

-- The Sydney Opera House: This concrete build takes the southern hemisphere’s title for largest concrete structure.
+- The Sydney Opera House: This concrete build takes the Southern Hemisphere’s title for the largest concrete structure.
 Construction began in 1959 and finished in 1973.
 The project saw its share of challenges, but its completion delivered a magnificent concrete structure.
 The Sydney Opera House now serves as a destination for culture and tourists from around the world.

 - Burj Khalifa: Located in Dubai, the Burj Khalifa was made using reinforced concrete.
-It will hold the title of world’s tallest building until the completion of the Jeddah Tower.
+It will hold the title of the world’s tallest building until the completion of the Jeddah Tower.
 However, there seems to be no end date in sight for the 1,000-meter-high tower.
 The Burj Khalifa used over 400,000 cubic yards of concrete along with over 60,000 tons of rebar, or reinforcement.

 These modern and historical structures wouldn’t be possible if it weren’t for concrete.
 Their height, strength, size and more are a display of concrete’s abilities.
 The substance’s usefulness didn’t die out after the B.C. years, either.
 Today and far into the future, we’ll continue using concrete to construct innovative buildings, homes, apartments, hotels, sculptures and plenty more.

 Get Concrete Equipment and Services With Dynamic Concrete Pumping

-Participate in the history of concrete today with the services and equipment at Dynamic Concrete Pumping.
-We have 40 years of experience helping contractors bring architectural visions to life, adding to the legacy of historical concrete structures.
+Participate in the history of concrete today with the services and equipment from Dynamic Concrete Pumping.
+We have over 40 years of experience helping contractors bring architectural visions to life, adding to the legacy of historic concrete structures.
 If you need concrete services or equipment, contact us at Dynamic Concrete Pumping.